-- understand nature of curriculum, principles and steps of curriculum designing, domains and curriculum evaluation. - develop insight into importance of early childhood special education, its domains and school readiness programme and their implications. - acquire knowledge about curriculum domains at secondary, prevocational and vocational level and understand its implications. - understand different strategies for curriculum adaptation, accommodation, modification and their significance. - evaluation and make effective use of different techniques.
+- CLO 1: discuss the principles, types and approaches of curriculum designing, its domains, challenges, evaluation and implementation in inclusive settings. - CLO 2: describe the significance of early childhood special education curriculum, its domains, school readiness programme and their implications. - CLO 3: analyse the curriculum domains at the secondary, prevocational and vocational level and discuss their implications. - CLO 4: identify the different strategies for curriculum adaptation, accommodation, and modification and their significance. - CLO 5: explain the various types and approaches to curriculum evaluation and its emerging trends along with differential evaluation for persons with intellectual disability.